Julian9B/student_projects/cpp/unit_tests_fizzbuzz/description.md

 ### 2.2.
 Main program

-We want to use this function in our 'main.cpp' file with random numbers (I know it's silly but hey it's only a school exercise).
+For exercise, we want to use this function in our 'main.cpp' file with random numbers.

 ```cpp
 #include <iostream>